Earth and Planetary Sciences

 SUMMARY OF MAJOR REQUIREMENTS

-Number of coursesB.A.—at least 9 courses beyond prereqs for letter grades (incl senior req); B.S.Atmosphere, Ocean, and Climate, Environmental and Energy Geoscience, and Solid Earth Science tracks—at least 11 courses, for 11 credits, beyond prereqs for letter grades (incl senior req); Paleontology and Geobiology track—at least 12 courses, for 11.5 credits, beyond prereqs for letter grades (incl senior req)
+Number of coursesB.A.—at least 9 courses beyond prereqs for letter grades (incl senior req); B.S.Atmosphere, Ocean, and Climate, Environmental and Energy Geoscience, and Solid Earth Science concentrations—at least 11 courses, for 11 credits, beyond prereqs for letter grades (incl senior req); Paleontology and Geobiology concentration—at least 12 courses, for 11.5 credits, beyond prereqs for letter grades (incl senior req)

 Substitution permittedAll programs—with DUS permission, higher-level courses for prereqs or core courses